Sensationull/countries-api/README.md

 - [React](https://reactjs.org/) - JS library
 - Typescript

 ###  What I learned

 1. [Styling a select option](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#:~:text=The%20%3Cselect%3E%20element%20is,WAI%2DARIA%20to%20provide%20semantics.) is actually pretty difficult, and I didn't know that until the end of this project, because I stepped away from styling to finish the core functionality.
 I ended up deciding to not style the dropdown menu from the <select> Filter due to time constraints.
 I may change it to be a <ul> element later, but not at this moment.
 I'm trying to not let perfect be the enemy of good.

 2. How to setup Prettier & Eslint for a project

 3. A way to avoid prop drilling, which I ended up encountering with the Filter component.
 Rather than use useContext, I lifted up the child component to the CountryContainer component.
 I think if I'd gone the useContext route, I'd have tied that component to a specific context and it ultimately would've hindered component composition/reusability and that's not a habit I want to get into.

 ###  Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 1. I didn't use routing to display the pages.
 That's something that could be useful here, but I haven't gotten around to it yet.